 Creating an execution plan is a critical aspect of your MySQL-optimized database mission because it contributes to the creation of a roadmap for overall query performance.
 MySQL provides you with multiple ways of selecting an execution plan, along with simple navigational structures for examining the query.
 You can view a tabular version of the plan by using explain, explain extended, or the optimizer trace.

 Alternatively, you can access a graphical view of the plan and clearly understand which steps are the costliest by using MySQL Workbench.
 These execution plans provide steps from top to bottom, table names, key length, select type, potential keys to target, reference, and number of rows to read.
 Extra columns can also give you insight into how data will be accessed, sorted, and filtered.

 Once you’ve curated the metrics and analyzed your execution plan, you’ll need to review the query table and index information.
 This review will inform your optimization approach.

 First, take the time to gain an understanding of table size and location.
 It’s also useful, at this stage, to review the constraints and keys to help you understand how the tables are related.
-Column size and makeup, especially when the “where” clause is in use, should also be considered.
+Column size and makeup should also be considered, especially when the “where” clause is in use.

-To view table size, you can input the following statement into the command line: mysqlshow –status <dbname>.
-The show index from <table_name> statement is also helpful, because it’ll allow you to check the indices and their relative cardinality.
+To view table size, input the following statement into the command line: mysqlshow –status <dbname>.
+The show index from <table_name> statement is also helpful because it’ll allow you to check the indices and their relative cardinality.
 This insight can drive your execution plan.